 Is it just spinning?

 It’s not!!
 It’s SO much more than just spinning!
 I mentioned above that the $39 monthly subscription gives you access to the Peloton App which is available on the web and for the iPhone, iPad, Android phones, Android tablets, and Fire TV.

-The app offers spin, running (indoor and outdoor), strength, yoga, meditation, stretching, cardio, walking, and boot camp classes!
-And just recently they added an entire collection of dance cardio classes!
+The app offers spin, running (indoor and outdoor), strength, yoga, meditation, stretching, cardio, walking, boot camp, dance cardio, and barre classes!
+And just recently they added an entire collection of pilates and prenatal classes!